List of Emmerdale characters introduced in 2025: Ray Walters

 Ray Walters, portrayed by Joe Absolom, is a mechanic and old contact of Mackenzie Boyd (Lawrence Robb) who arrives as part of a "menacing" plot on 1 July 2025.
 Absolom's casting was announced on 31 May 2025, alongside the details of his character.
 His character has been described to have a "calm and collected exterior", but hides a more "menacing streak".
 Emily Stedman from Digital Spy explained: "He arrives on the scene claiming to sell farm machinery but it's not long before his drug dealing hustle comes to light – leading to some trouble for Mackenzie."
 Absolom spoke about his casting in a press conference: "What an honour to join such a talented team at Emmerdale!
 It's an iconic show and I'm grateful to be part of it.
-I can't wait to see what's in stock for Ray!"
+I can't wait to see what's in store for Ray!"

 Emmerdale producer Laura Shaw said the team were "thrilled" to have Absolom as an addition to the cast and teased his upcoming "villainous" storyline.
 She said: "It's fantastic to have such a high calibre and immensely talented actor join our wonderful team to play the role of Ray.
 Charming, charismatic and effortlessly likeable, Ray is an extremely complex character who very quickly shows his dark and villainous side to some of our most loved villagers, leaving them in no doubt as to what he's capable of."
 It was later revealed that Ray would become involved with Lewis Barton (Bradley Riches) when he learns that Lewis grows cannabis.
 It was also confirmed he would share scenes with teenagers Dylan Penders (Fred Kettle) and April Windsor (Amelia Flanagan).
 Abolsom added: He arrives in the village and he's always got cash.
 So you've always got to be wary of someone with cash these days.
 We don't quite know why he's got that cash yet and we're going to find out slowly."
 On 2 October 2025, after coercing Dylan and April into drug dealing to pay off his debts, it was revealed that his boss was his adoptive mother, Celia Daniels (Jaye Griffiths).
 Emmerdale have been working alongside The Salvation Army for their expertise on the County Lines storyline.